JudgeZ/Python-for-Power-Platform/README.md

 See `tests/` for TDD baselines and `openapi/` for the starter OpenAPI spec.

+## Authorization (RBAC) management

+- OpenAPI specs now include role definition read/write operations so you can automate custom RBAC definitions alongside assignments.
+- Managing role definitions or assignments requires granting the `Authorization.RBAC.Manage` scope (with `.default` still required for the tenant).
+Read-only automation can use the `Authorization.RBAC.Read` scope.

 ## Contributing

 We welcome contributions from the community.
 Please review and abide by our [Code of Conduct](CODE_OF_CONDUCT.md) and the guidance captured in [`AGENTS.md`](AGENTS.md) before proposing changes.
 When opening pull requests or filing issues, use the repository templates to streamline collaboration: